 In its speakers’ series “The Future of Europe, the Aspen Institute Germany takes a closer look at the future of Europe and “European Strategic Autonomy”, covering different policy areas such as foreign and security policy, economic policy, climate and energy policy, and digital policy.

 Western Balkans Background Discussions

-Complimenting the aforementioned core events of its Western Balkans Program, Aspen Germany facilitates for background discussions and increased exchange among MPs, political advisors from the Bundestag, and select experts from government and civil society like Berlin-based think tanks, political foundations and journalists.
-Topics of discussion vary from summit evaluations, current regional developments, and exclusive conversations with select politicians, including heads of states and government.
+With its Western Balkans Background Talks, the Aspen Institute Germany facilitates background discussions and exchange among MPs, political advisors from the Bundestag, and selected experts from government and civil society such as think tanks, political foundations, and journalists.

 Visegrad 4 – Germany Forum

 The Visegrad 4 – Germany Forum was a joint project of the Aspen Institute Germany and the Aspen Institute Central Europe launched in 2017.
 The forum has focused on identifying common interests for strengthening V4-German cooperation and has developed recommendations.

 The conference report and policy recommendations from the “Civil Society & Think Tank Forum 2022”, organized in cooperation with the Southeast Europe Association and supported by German Federal Foreign Office, are online now!

 Media Freedom in the Western Balkans